 Sharing a computer in a telecenter, cybercafé, or library is the only option for some people — often because they lack the income, skills, or infrastructure at home.
 But sometimes people prefer sharing computers in public-access venues.
 The Collaborative Knowledge Sharing Study, part of our series of in-depth studies, examined the reasons why, asking “Do public access facilities afford opportunities for sharing of experience, space, expertise, and technologies so as to enhance outcomes and impacts in ways that could not have been as effectively realized outside of a public access space?”

-The two-year study (2009–2011) will be led by Michael Best, along with Beth Kolko and François Bar, and supported by Mark Davies in Ghana.
-Researchers will visit a dozen public access venues in Ghana — large and small, rural and urban, upscale and relatively modest — to identify when sharing enhances or diminishes a user’s experience as compared to individual use (at a public access venue) or private use (at home).
+The study was led by Michael Best.
+Researchers visited public access venues in Ghana — large and small, rural and urban, upscale and relatively modest — to identify when sharing enhances or diminishes a user’s experience as compared to individual use (at a public access venue) or private use (at home).

-The study’s mixed-method approach will include broad survey work (including working with the national surveys), focused ethnographic-inspired research at a few venues, quantitative methods, natural and formal experiments, and ultimately system and space design exercises.
-It will examine five hypotheses:
+The study’s mixed-method approach included broad survey work (including working with the national surveys), focused ethnographic-inspired research at a few venues, quantitative methods, natural and formal experiments, and ultimately system and space design exercises.
+It examined five hypotheses: